kyuupichan/kcpp/README.rst

 This project shall develop a standards-conforming and efficient (to the extent possible in Python) preprocessor that provides high quality diagnostics that is host and target independent (in the compiler sense).
-The code should be clean and easy to follow.
+The code should be clean and easy to understand.

-Perhaps more importantly, it should be a "reference implementation" that can be easily transcoded to a clean and efficient C or C++ implementation by a decent programmer of those languages.
-There is no reason such an implementation should be on at least on a par with Clang or GCC for performance and quality, and at the same time a lot smaller and easier to understand.
+Perhaps more importantly, it should be a reference implementation that can be easily transcoded to an efficient C or C++ implementation by a decent programmer of those languages.
+I believe there is no reason such a re-implementation should not be a par or better than Clang or GCC with respect to performance and quality, and at the same time significantly smaller and easier to understand.

-Some design choices I have made (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those features don't exist in C and C++.
-I want it to be fairly easy to translate the Python code directly translate to C or C++ equivalents.
+I have made some design choices (such as treating source files as binary rather than as Python Unicode strings, and not using Python's built-in Unicode support) are because those features don't exist in C and C++.
+It should be fairly easy to translate this Python code to C or C++ equivalents.

-I probably will do such a transcoding to C++ once the Python code is mostly complete and cleaned up.
-This will be later in 2025 as part of my goal of learning C++ properly.
+I intend to do such a transcoding to C++ once the Python code is mostly complete and cleaned up later in 2025 as part of my goal of learning C++ properly.

 Features that are essentially complete
 ======================================

-The following are bascially done and fully working, modulo cleanups and improvements, to the C++23 specifications:
+The following features are bascially complete to the C++23 specifications, modulo silly bugs and cleanups:

 - lexing
 - macro expansion, including __VA_OPT__ and whitespace correctness